ShimmyMySherbet/PatchMod/README.md

 # Schedule Changes

-PatchMod also has a means to schedule file changes for the next time the server starts.
-This works similarly to the Syncing feature listed above, however it deleted the files after they have been updated in the rocket folder.
+PatchMod also has the means to schedule file changes for the next time the server starts.
+This works similarly to the Syncing feature listed above, however, it deleted the files after they have been updated in the rocket folder.
 This is useful to schedule plugin updates for the next time the server restarts, rather than having to restart the server.

 You can find this folder under MyServer\PatchMod\Patch